ShreedharDynamicCraft/EducaseAssignment/README.md

 3. Set up environment variables:
    Create a `.env` file in the root directory with the following variables:
    ```
-   PORT=3000
-   DB_TYPE=sqlite
+   PORT=5000
+   DB_TYPE=json        # Use 'json' for in-memory or 'sqlite' for file storage
    DB_FILE=./database.sqlite
-   LOG_OPERATIONS=true
-   LOG_FILE=./operations.log
+   LOG_OPERATIONS=false
+   VERCEL=0            # Set to 1 when deploying to Vercel
    ```

-4. Set up the database:
-   (The application will create the necessary tables on startup)

-5. Start the server:
+4. Start the server:
    ```
    npm start
    ```